Medivators Scope Buddy: Guide to Setup, Use, and Care

 How Long Should a Medivators Scope Buddy Last You?

 Expect a good five to seven years of use—maybe more if you stay on top of maintenance.
 We've seen units last a decade with good care, though that's not exactly standard.
+MedService Repair offers full service agreements for your Scope Buddy flushing pump.

-Tubing and Filter Replacements: When and Why
+Tubing Replacements: When and Why

 Tubing: If your Scope Buddy tubing looks yellow, cloudy, or cracked, replace it.
 Waiting too long risks leaks or worse—damaged scopes.